 Order samples and use our 'Try one box' service

 The sample that you will receive is guaranteed to be genuine and taken straight from the box without any alterations.
 However it is important to keep in mind that there may be colour variation from one sample to the next as oak is a natural product and variations do occur.
-For this reason we offer a unique 'Try one box' option.
-This lets you order just the one box of flooring at no extra cost to try out in your property before committing to a full order.
+For this reason we offer a unique ‘Try one box’ option on many of our products.
+This lets you order just the one box of flooring at no extra cost to view a larger area of flooring before committing to a full order.
 By ordering one box first you are able to lay out full length boards and get a true representation of what the overall floor will look like.

-Any opened boxes are non-returnable; however it can save a lot of money and hassle if you decide that it's not the perfect range for you!
+Any opened boxes are non-returnable; however it can save a lot of money and hassle if you decide that it’s not the perfect board for you!

 Opt for an Untreated oak board

 With a range of top quality products that are easy to apply and maintain, Treatex have established themselves as a market leader in the wood finishing industries.
-We recommend using their Hardwax oil to protect your flooring from damage.
-They offer a wide variety of colour tones that can either darken the oak, keep it lighter shades or even more white washed options.
-The colour tones are then finished with a hard wearing layer of Treatex Clear Hardwax oil.
+We recommend using their Hardwax oil to protect your flooring from stains and damage.
+They offer a wide variety of Colour Tones that can either darken the oak, keep it lighter shades, or white washed options.
+The colour tones are then over-coated with a hard wearing layer of Treatex Clear Hardwax oil.
 When applied on its own, the Clear Hardwax oil can give the oak a warm, traditional oak tone.
 Additionally to providing protection, Treatex Hardwax oil will enhance the natural wood features of the oak board.

 Read More Articles Related to Wood Flooring Finishes: